jelleverheyen/PowerFile/README.md

 ### More pattern examples
 #### Expansion
-Create a new directory 'Features', that contains a 'Users', 'Chat', and 'Orders' directory, each of these need the directories 'Commands' and 'Queries'.
+Create a new directory 'Features', that contains a 'Users', 'Chat', and 'Orders' directory, each of these need the directories 'Commands' and 'Queries':

-This can be done with a simple pattern:
 ```
 Features/(Orders,Users,Chat)/(Commands,Queries)/

-> Features/Orders/Commands/
-> Features/Orders/Queries/
-> Features/Users/Commands/
-> Features/Users/Queries/
-> Features/Chat/Commands/
-> Features/Chat/Queries/
+Result:
+- Features/
+  - Orders/
+    - Commands/
+    - Queries/
+  - Users/
+    - Commands/
+    - Queries/
+  - Chat/
+    - Commands/
+    - Queries/
 ```
 ---
-The same structure but only 'Users' and 'Chat' should contain 'Commands' and 'Queries':
+The same structure but only 'Users' and 'Chat' should contain 'Commands' and 'Queries', the
 ```
 Features/(Orders,(Users,Chat)/(Commands,Queries))/

-> Features/Orders
-> Features/Orders
-> Features/Users/Commands/
-> Features/Users/Queries/
-> Features/Chat/Commands/
-> Features/Chat/Queries/
+Result:
+- Features/
+  - Orders/
+  - Users/
+    - Commands/
+    - Queries/
+  - Chat/
+    - Commands/
+    - Queries/
 ```
 The pattern can be dissected a bit to make it a little more clear
 ```